Linerre/Arch/02-urxvt.md

 This just means when i3 starts up, executating picom with the `picom.conf` file.

 ### Wallpaper

 Use **Feh** by following Arch Wiki.
 Also add this line into `.xinitrc` above the `exec i3`:

 ```~/.fehbg &```

+To let the wallpaper take effective, run this command in terminal:

+`$ feh --bg-scale /path/to/image.file`

+**Note**

+When I tried to copy my old conf to my new PC and forgot to run this command, even though I got all settings in the right conf files and all such files in the right place, nothing happened.
+But after I run the command, the wallpaper worked like a charm.

 ### Colorscheme
 I have searched and read some online docs as well as others' example files.
 Since `.Xdefaults` is simpler for me as a newbie I just chose to use it at the beginning.